- What is punishment?

 We’ll look at the differences between positive and negative punishment, at the importance of timing in punishment and at it’s side effects.

 We’ll also look at whether punishment is effective or useful, and what the alternatives are for those who want a well behaved dog or puppy

 What is punishment?

-Punishment in behavioural terms has a much more specific meaning than the emotive one that we attach to the word.
+Punishment in behavioral terms has a much more specific meaning than the emotive one that we attach to the word.

-Strictly speaking punishment is anything which happens to, or around a dog, that makes his behaviour less likely to be repeated.
+Strictly speaking punishment is anything which happens to, or around a dog, that makes his behavior less likely to be repeated.